Commercial Roof Damage in Winter: What You Should Know

 - PVC roofs are an excellent choice for many businesses, but extremely cold temperatures can cause them to “shatter” when they’re not properly cared for or if they’re at the end of their lifetime.
 Protect your PVC roof by getting regular maintenance and inspections by finding a NIR commercial roofer near you.

-Let’s discuss two of the culprits: Cold and Ice.
-First of all, the cold is tough on your roof when it is combined with warmth.
-During the course of a Chicago winter, it is not uncommon for the daytime high temperatures to reach 50 degrees (or more) and then at night the temperature dips to freezing (or lower).
-This fluctuation in temperature is called thermal shock – called “shock” for good reason.
-When the temperature gets warmer the building’s structure, including the roof, begins to expand.
-Then when the temperature gets colder, the building’s structure begins to contract.
+Cold is tough on your roof when it is combined with warmth.
+During the course of a Chicago winter, it is not uncommon for the daytime high temperatures to reach 50 degrees (or more) and then, at night, for the temperature to drop below freezing.
+This fluctuation in temperature is called thermal shock.
+When the temperature gets warmer, the building’s structure, including the roof, begins to expand.
+Then, when the temperature gets colder, the building’s structure begins to contract.
 The more extreme the temperature fluctuation is, the greater this expansion and contraction.

-The second item that was mentioned was that of ICE.
-Of course, this is more specific to wintertime conditions.
-It is also one of the most destructive elements that your roof will be likely to encounter.
-Why?
-When it snows on your roof often times the first layer of snow melts as it comes into contact with the relative warmth of the building.
+Ice can also wreak havoc on your roof.
+When it snows on your roof, oftentimes, the first layer of snow melts as it comes into contact with the relative warmth of the building.
 That “liquid snow” gets into your roof’s cracks and crevices.
-Then as the snow continues to fall, the wet, watery snow underneath begins to freeze.
+Then, as the snow continues to fall, the wet, watery snow underneath begins to freeze.
 When it freezes, that moisture within those cracks and crevices expands.
 This expansion makes any defects in the roof worse.

-Now what happens when you get a warm day and a bulk – if not all – of the rooftop snow begins to melt?
-The process is started over.
-Because now the melting snow also seeks out and finds additional cracks and crevices.
-Then when the temperatures drop again during the night, that water freezes and expands again.
+Now what happens when you get a warm day, and the rooftop snow begins to melt?
+The process is started over; because, now, the melting snow also seeks out and finds additional cracks and crevices.
+Then, when the temperatures drop again during the night, that water freezes and expands again.
 Similar to thermal shock, this constant freezing and thawing of snow exacerbates any defects in the roof.
 The older and more damaged your roof, the more profound the freeze-thaw-freeze effect will have.

-So your roof will encounter thermal shock as well as the expansion and contraction related to freezing & thawing snow.
-It is unavoidable in the Illinois climate.
-So what can you do to reduce the negative effects of these destructive processes?
-One thing is to make sure that there is adequate drainage on your roof so that any rain or snowmelt is able to get off of your roof before it is able to freeze (or refreeze as the case may be).
+One thing you can do to prevent these issues is to make sure that there is adequate drainage on your roof, so that any rain or snow melt is able to get off of your roof before it freezes (or refreezes, as the case may be).
 It’s also important to safely remove snow from your commercial roof on a regular basis.

-Ultimately every roof is different and exists in a unique local environment.
-All of this makes it impossible to put the same “fix” to every roof.
-Every roof is different.
+Ultimately, every roof is different and exists in a unique local environment.
+All of this makes it impossible to use the same fix for every roof.
 Therefore, the best way to know your roof’s specific needs is to have your roof inspected and maintained on a regular basis.
-As the roof ages and the membrane endures these thermal shocks, the more frequently these visits occur.
 Speak with your Certified Roof Care Specialist today to make certain you are ready for this winter.
 If you should have any additional buildings not currently under our care, let one of our Customer Care Specialists know so that we can assess with a FREE 25-Point Inspection that will provide you with specific and significant insight into the needs of your particular roof.
-Call us today at (847)669-3444.
+Call us today at (847) 669-3444.